Trent Cultural Studies Student Selected as One of Four Peter Gzowski Interns with CBC Radio

 Trent University is pleased to announce that Lily Mills, a fourth-year cultural studies major who will be graduating this year, has been named as one of four students from across Canada who will spend the summer working with CBC Radio as part of the prestigious Peter Gzowski Internship Program.

-“This is the best opportunity I can envision for myself at this point in my life,” Ms. Mills said.
+“This is the best opportunity I can envision for myself at this point in my life,” said Ms. Mills, who hails from Simcoe, Ontario.
 “I am excited to apply all of the critical and creative thinking I have learned at Trent to the ‘real world’.”

 "The Gzowski Internship provides a marvellous opportunity each year for a Trent student to receive excellent training in radio programming and production.
 The applicant pool from Trent is consistently high, and the selection committee's job is always a difficult one,” said Christine McKinnon, dean of arts and science at Trent.
 “We wish Lily well in her summer internship, and we look forward to hearing some of the CBC radio programs to which she will contribute."

 Ms. Mills is an active participant and avid supporter of the arts and culture in Canada.
 In high school she was interested in pursuing a career in music but when it came to selecting a university program she decided to take a broader approach to the arts by enrolling in Trent’s Cultural Studies program.
 Throughout her four years at Trent, Ms. Mills has taken every opportunity to explore all of the different branches arts and culture, especially theatre, through her involvement with the Peterborough Theatre Guild.
 Ms. Mills will graduate from Trent with a degree in cultural studies, specializing in image, sound, and performance, with a minor in business administration.
 In her third year, she also completed the Concentration in Museum Studies program offered through Fleming College.